Antoinehoff/personal_gkyl_scripts/README.md

 ## Repository Structure

 - `pygkyl/` — Python library for loading, analyzing, and visualizing Gkeyll simulation data.
+- `notebooks/` — Jupyter notebooks for interactive analysis and visualization of Gkeyll outputs.
 - `scripts/` — Standalone scripts for automation, data processing, and visualization.
-- `studies/` — Jupyter notebooks demonstrating analysis and visualization workflows.
+- `simulation_scripts/` — Scripts for running Gkeyll simulations and useful shell scripts and bashrc.

 ## Features